dobemad/MPK249/README.md

 ### Pre-requisites
 For the GUI:
-Install customtkinter (if not already installed)
+Install customtkinter (if not already installed) pillow and python-rtmidi
 ```sh
 pip install customtkinter pillow python-rtmidi
 ```
-Akai media images (for the gui)
+Download Akai media images (for the gui)

 https://cdn.inmusicbrands.com/akai/attachments/MPK249/MPK249%20-%20Media.zip

+And extract MPK249_ortho_10x8_media_01.jpg

 ### Works that made this possible